`

 The robot needs the quick response from the IR head but since the IR head moves about 2 inches a second it fails to reverse the direction of the pantograph until moving about ½ inch.
 Slowing down the servo so the system has better reaction time following the plate will be tried next.
 The hypothesis is that the resolution will be improved but still about 6/8" x 6/8".The play in the machine is about 1/8".
 Moving the head in one direction would cut the sensor resolution in half.

-Complete View of Robot
+Complete View of Pantograph Painting Machine

 This is all extremely exciting.
 Working with the Lego system for several weeks has proved about seven different types of robot painters.
 The latest one using the pigmented wax stick on a canvas heated by a hot plate creates by far the most beautiful surface.
 The pastel took several passes to get proper coverage.
 The fact that you can create any color wax stick you want has a very important meaning when you are trying to create something with something this rough.
 Slowing down the system allows you to move the print head to cover the surface more efficiently but you give up the ability of the constant sweep of the printer head to allow you to see more of the image being copied.